-I’m sure one of the top reasons is making big bucks.
-You got charmed with the flexibility of schedule, independence in pursuing projects, and the overall lifestyle.
+I’m sure one of the top reasons is to make big bucks.
+You got charmed by the flexibility of schedule, independence in pursuing projects, and the overall lifestyle.

-Once you dip your toes, you might have realized that the explosion in online content production calls for learning additional skills (like promotion, graphic design, and the like).
-What if I told you that there’s a form of freelancing that can pay you well for the good old writing skills.
+Once you dip your toes, you might have realized that the explosion in online content production calls for learning additional skills (such as promotion, graphic design, and the like).
+What if I told you that there’s a form of freelancing that can pay you well for your good old writing skills.

 I’m talking about ghostwriting.